turashbayevajr/expense_tracker/README.md

    - Enter the date of the expense.
    - Input the amount spent.
    - Select the currency (USD or KZT).
-   - Choose a category (Food, Transport, Entertainment).
+   - Choose a category (Food, Transport, Entertainment and others).
    - Optionally, add a comment about the expense.
    - Click the "Add Expense" button to save the expense.